OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Configuring the Virtual Machine Network
 ---------------------------------------

 Hypervisors will set the MAC address for the NIC of the Virtual Machines, but not the IP address.
-The IP configuration inside the guest is performed by the contextualization process, check the :ref:`contextualization guide <cong>` to learn how to prepare your Virtual Machines to automatically configure the network
+The IP configuration inside the guest is performed by the contextualization process, check the :ref:`contextualization guide <context_overview>` to learn how to prepare your Virtual Machines to automatically configure the network

 .. note:: Altenatively a custom external service can configure the Virtual Machine network (e.g. your own DHCP server in a separate virtual machine)